Nashville Social Security Disability Lawyer

 Criteria for SSDI Approval

-In addition to the inability to work, you’ll also need to have worked for a minimum number of years in order to be eligible for SSDI benefits.
-You don’t have to be a certain age in order to meet the eligibility criteria, but these types of benefits are more commonly awarded to those who have retired.
+In addition to the inability to work, you’ll also need to have worked for a minimum number of years to be eligible for SSDI benefits.
+You don’t have to be a certain age to meet the eligibility criteria, but these types of benefits are more commonly awarded to those who have retired.

-Should you find yourself in a position where you are unable to obtain your benefits, such as would be the case if you happened to be sentenced to a prison term, then your next of kin, such as your spouse or adult children, may be able to collect your benefits while you are imprisoned.
+Should you find yourself in a position where you are unable to obtain your benefits, such as would be the case if you happened to be sentenced to a prison term in Nashville, then your next of kin, such as your spouse or adult children, may be able to collect your benefits while you are imprisoned.
 These are known as auxiliary benefits.